-Ferrari have set one clear, unmistakable goal for 2013 - to produce a car capable of winning the World Championship again.
+Ferrari have set one clear, unmistakable goal for 2014 - to produce a car capable of winning the World Championship again.

 As the only team on the grid to have a lineage right back to the very beginnings of the World Championship in 1950, Ferrari occupy a special place in the sport and are out on their own as its most successful, and famous, team.

-They have a glittering record, with more Drivers' (15) and Constructors' (16) Championships, along with race victories (219), than any other marque.
+They have a glittering record, with more Drivers' (15) and Constructors' (16) Championships, along with race victories (221), than any other marque.

-That's not to say that Ferrari's F1 history has been one glorious, uninterrupted success story: their 'tifosi' fans famously had to endure a 21-year wait, and some alarming slumps in form, before another drivers' title finally arrived more than two decades after Jody Scheckter's 1979 triumph.
+That's not to say that Ferrari's F1 history has been one glorious, uninterrupted success story: their 'Tifosi' fans famously had to endure a 21-year wait, and some alarming slumps in form, before another drivers' title finally arrived more than two decades after Jody Scheckter's 1979 triumph.

 Yet once that millstone was lifted in 2000 by the 'dream team' of Jean Todt, Ross Brawn, Rory Byrne and Schumacher, success continued to follow success and the team's reputation was restored to the level attained during their peak years.
-In more recent times, Ferrari have invariably still been in the thick of the drivers' title chase - triumphing with Kimi Raikkonen in 2007 but suffering final-race heartache with Massa in 2008 and then Alonso in 2010 and 2012 - but they have also endured widespread criticism for failing to provide innovative enough designs to take on Red Bull in a straight fight.
+In more recent times, Ferrari have invariably still been in the thick of the drivers' title chase - triumphing with Raikkonen in 2007 but suffering final-race heartache with Massa in 2008 and then Alonso in 2010 and 2012 - but they have also endured widespread criticism for failing to provide innovative enough designs to take on Red Bull in a straight fight.

-Italy demands nothing less.
+A champion team needs championships.
+And Italy demands nothing less.